John-sCC/jcc_frontend/navigation/one-quantitative-variable.md

             break;
         case 'normalProbabilityPlot':
             // You would need to calculate the z-scores of your data to generate a normal probability plot
-            // This is a placeholder and may not work as expected data = [{
+            // This is a placeholder and may not work data = [{
                 x: variable,
                 y: variable,